fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why Was It Not Selected at This Stage?

-Before building a predictive model, it was necessary to establish whether meaningful within-person behavioral–well-being relationships could be observed in the dataset.
+Before developing a predictive model, it was necessary to establish whether meaningful within-person behavioral–well-being relationships could be observed in the dataset.

-The initial goal was therefore exploratory and relationship-focused rather than predictive.
+The first stage was therefore relationship-focused rather than predictive.

 ### Outcome

-Participant-level correlations were calculated for behavioral × wellness variable pairs.
+Participant-level correlations were calculated across behavioral × wellness variable pairs.

 ---

-## 9. Initial Anomaly-Only Analysis
+## 11. Initial Anomaly-Only Analysis

 ### Decision

-Initially test behavioral–well-being relationships only on days classified as meaningful behavioral deviations.
+Initially examine behavioral–well-being relationships only on days classified as meaningful behavioral deviations.

 ### Why?

-This approach directly matched the early-warning concept:
+This directly matched the early-warning idea:

 > When behavior becomes unusual for a person, does their well-being also change?